DrWongKC/drwongkc/README.md

 Skills:
 React, Redux, TypeScript, JavaScript & other related front-end technologies.

-~
+*

-I'm a mental health advocate, and am also extremely geeky in that I play with lots of consumer technologies in my daily life.
+I'm a gentle mental health advocate, and am extremely geeky in that I play with lots of consumer technology in my daily life.
+I'm someone who loves reading and integrating different kinds of (consumer) technology to facilitate my living.